 Past California online poker bills

 California Assemblyman Reginald Jones-Sawyer introduced AB 167 in 2015.
-The bill would have permitted all card clubs, tribes, and racetracks to offer online poker in California.
+The bill would have permitted all card clubs, tribes and racetracks to offer online poker in California.

-The PokerStars coalition consists of the Morongo Band of Mission Indians, San Manuel Band of Mission Indians, Commerce Casino, Hawaiian Gardens, and the Bicycle Casino.
+PokerStars’ coalition consists of the Morongo Band of Mission Indians, San Manuel Band of Mission Indians, Commerce Casino, Hawaiian Gardens, and the Bicycle Casino.

 This group opposes the so-called “bad actor” clause, which would exclude any company that accepted bets after Dec.
-31, 2006 in the US without proper licensing.
+31, 2006, in the US without proper licensing.

-The reason for the PokerStars coalition’s opposition to a bad actor clause is obvious.
-It would exclude PokerStars from being able to operate in California, removing the group’s partner.
+The reason for PokerStars’ coalition’s opposition to the clause is apparent.
+As a result of the provision, PokerStars would be excluded from operating in California, removing the group’s partner.